-You’re already familiar with the number of tech giants that build and maintain their web applications with React.
+You’ve probably heard of tech giants that have built — and continue to build — their web applications with React.

 What Is React?